Healthy Humans,

 Steve Kirsch, New survey confirms that vaccines are, by far, the #1 cause of chronic disease in America

 Nobody should be vaccinated.
 Ever.
 Especially not during pregnancy.
 And vaccines are also the #1 cause of sexual orientation issues.
-The numbers are consistent with other published studies. https://kirschsubstack.com/p/new-survey-confirms-that-vaccines
+The numbers are consistent with other published studies. https://kirschsubstack.com/p/Israel wants to cause a breakdown in social order in Gaza, and it can’t achieve that without erasing its hospitals.

 The fall of al-Shifa Hospital will be remembered as one of the most pivotal moments in Israel’s genocidal campaign in Gaza — not for the unbridled annihilationism it displayed, but because it offered a unique window into the real reason Israel decided to systematically dismantle Gaza’s hospitals.